jdalton/nodelist/README.md

 *(I have not added getter/setter checks for length property changes)*

 ### Secure
-The secured NodeList decorator is **not** accessible through an exposed property.
+The secured NodeList decorator is **not** exposed on an external property.

 ### ES5 Compliant
 Array methods on the NodeList decorator follow the ES5 specification.
-This means `concat()` allows more than one argument, `forEach()` does **not** return an object reference, and `filter()` throws a `TypeError` if the callback argument is not a function.
+This means `concat()` allows more than one argument, `forEach()` does **not** return an object reference, `filter()` throws a `TypeError` if callback is not a function, and objects passed to `document.createNodeList()` aren't required to have a `length` property.

 ### Future Proofing
-DOM object prototype extensions are hard to maintain and would surely fail in future browser releases.
-For more information on why extending DOM object prototypes in JavaScript is *verboten* please read Kangax's post "[What's wrong with extending the DOM][2]".
+The implementation does **not** extend DOM object prototypes because they are too hard to maintain and would most likely cause problems for future browser releases.
+For more information on why extending DOM object prototypes is *verboten* please read Kangax's post "[What's wrong with extending the DOM][2]".

 ### Tests and Benchmarks
 Revised unit tests may be found [here][3] and benchmarks may be found [here][4].